TurnerSoftwareDev/GhostNet/README.md

 the idea, and the 4" x 6" PDF document he publishes is very useful, but I would also like the information to be available as a website and in a variety of standard print sizes.

-This project builds a website containing S2 Underground's GhostNet information.
-The generated website will eventually include the ability to download PDFs of the information in a variety of standard sizes.
+This project builds a website containing S2 Underground's GhostNet information, and a 4x6 inch PDF for download.

 I am not affiliated with S2 Underground, so any feedback on GhostNet as a project should be directed toward the creator of [that project](https://github.com/s2underground/GhostNet).